The Megaphone Prize

-The Megaphone Prize by Radix Media is open to writers of color writing in the English language who haven’t published a full-length book.
-We are looking for work that believes the personal is political, that comes from a place of deep interrogation and critique of one’s self and the society at large, that is rebellious at heart, and that seeks to question everything.
-At a time when there is a deep reckoning with political thought in the literary community, we want to identify and highlight emerging writers who are at work on collections they deem urgent and essential to the discourse.
+The Megaphone Prize is open to writers of color writing in the English language who have not published a full-length book in the genre they’re submitting in.
+We are looking for work that believes the personal is political, that comes from a place of deep interrogation and critique of one’s self and society at large, that is rebellious at heart, and that seeks to question the status quo.
+At a time when there is a deep reckoning with political thought in the literary community, we want to identify and highlight emerging writers who are at work on collections they deem urgent and essential.

 All entries will be considered for publication.
 Finalists may be offered publication with Radix Media.

-- Open to debut writers of color writing in the English language (not exclusively); must be living in the USA at the time of publication.
-Should not have published a full-length collection.
+- Open to debut writers of color writing in the English language (not exclusively).
+Should not have published a full-length collection in the genre of submission.
 Chapbook publications are okay.

 - There is an entry fee of $20.
-As a small press, charging an entry fee allows us to pay an honorarium to our guest judge and offset the printing costs of the project.
-If you are unable to pay the fee at this time, please email firstname.lastname@example.org, and your submission fee will be waived.
+As a small press, charging an entry fee allows us to offset the printing costs of the project.
+If you are unable to pay the fee at this time, please email email@example.com, and your submission fee will be waived.
 25 fee waivers are available.

 - You can include illustrations or photographs only if they are integral to the narrative.
 If not, please do not include them at this stage.